amanuelanteneh/aman-notes/_sources/physics/intro.md

 # Introduction
-I will be assuming that the reader has and undergraduate level understanding of quantum mechanics but I may go over some fundamentals when appropriate.
+I will be assuming that the reader has an undergraduate level understanding of quantum mechanics but I may go over some fundamentals when appropriate.

 ## Conventions
 When working with the position and momentum (quadrature) operators, $q$ and $p$ respectively, we will define them as